PhoenixPhantom/Maturaarbeit_R.Scagnetti_2023-24/Download.md

 >   <img alt="Info" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/info.svg">
 > </picture><br>
 >
 > The code editor used in this work is jetbrain's [rider](https://www.jetbrains.com/rider/).
-However, as this software only has a paied version, the functionally equivalent Visual Studio is reccomended in these instructions.
+However, as this software only has a paid version, the functionally equivalent Visual Studio is reccomended in these instructions.